dougbutner/gold/README.md

 **Golden Moons** celebrate $GOLD token reaching a certian price in WAX.

 **Silver Moons** are payments sent out every IRL Full Moon in SILVER to participants in the GOLD economy.
 First Silver Moon payment went out October, 2021 for the 'Hunter' Full Moon.
-Rewards are currently being finalized.
+Rewards are currently being finalized, but you will get some payment every full moon.

 **Bronze Moons** are yet to be announced, but will also be a reward for active economy participants.